 Disney Coronado Springs Resort Review

 Overall, Coronado Springs was surprisingly relaxing we really enjoyed our stay there.
-We loved that it was big enough to avoid some of that chaotic feeling some of the WDW resorts can sometimes have ad it never felt crowded, even during the morning rush.
+We loved that it was big enough to avoid some of that chaotic feeling some of the Disney resorts can sometimes have ad it never felt crowded, even during the morning rush.
 And as far as it being too grown up and “businessy”?
 It was so beautiful, we didn’t even notice.
 Definitely another wonderful Disney moderate resort to consider for your next vacation.